Learn how to set up a local development environment with Local by Flywheel, a popular local WordPress development tool

 Local by Flywheel is now available to download for free from the Flywheel official website.

-For those who need help to install WordPress locally, you can follow along to see how you can install Local by Flywheel in few easy steps.
+For those who need help installing WordPress locally, you can follow along to see how you can install Local by Flywheel in a few easy steps.

 Download and Open the file to initiate the Install Process

-1. Download the application by clicking on the Free Download button of the Local homepage.
-You will need to choose your platform and enter few details such as your Name, Email Address etc. before clicking on the Get it Now button to start downloading.
+Step 1.
+Download the application by clicking on the Free Download button on the Local homepage.
+You will need to choose your platform and enter a few details, such as your Name, Email Address etc., before clicking on the Get it Now button to start downloading.

-2. Unzip the downloaded file and initiate the install process by opening the Local by Flywheel application file.
+Step 2.
+Unzip the downloaded file and initiate the installation process by opening the Local by Flywheel application file.

 Install and configure the required components

 Step 3.
 You will be asked to install and configure some components required by the application.
 Click on the checkbox next to the components (VirtualBox, Host Machine, and Local Image).

-4. Click on the “Let’s Go” button to start installing the required components.
-You will also be asked for your administrative password of your Mac to configure the local changes.
+Step 4.
+Click on the “Let’s Go” button to start installing the required components.
+You will also be asked for the administrative password of your Mac to configure the local changes.

 Step 5.
 Once installed, you will be presented with a blank application screen asking you to add your first site.

 Start creating Local WordPress sites

-6. Click on “Add site” button to add your fist local WordPress website.
+Step 6.
+Click on “Add site” button to add your first local WordPress website.

 Configure Site Setup, Environment, and WordPress options

 Step 7.
 Under Site Setup, fill in the options for Site name and Site domain.
 You can also change the site path if you want to store the files in a different location other than the default /Local Sites folder.
 Use the Browse button to choose a different location.

-9. You will be asked for a few required WordPress options including Admin Username, Password, and Email.
+Step 9.
+You will be asked for a few required WordPress options, including Admin Username, Password, and Email.
 You can also choose to install a WordPress multisite (with both options of Sub-directories and Sub-domains).

 Step 10.
 Click on Add Site and Local by Flywheel will install WordPress as per your preferences.
 Once installed, you will be presented with all the details of your WordPress website.